Students who have already been admitted to the College have two options for enrolling in courses:

 Never Attended – Non-Attendance

 Students who do not attend the courses(s) for which they are enrolled will be reported by the individual faculty member as never attended and be subsequently administratively withdrawn from the courses(s).
-Students who enroll, but do not attend will be responsible for the full amount of the tuition and fees owed.

 Faculty members will be asked to submit a report of students who have never attended their class one week after the add and drop period for that term.